DM-GY-6063-2024F-B-zb656/HW04/README.md

 I managed to get random sizes upon generation, but I ran into an issue with the colors.
 I started with the stars, and managed to get the stars to generate yellow every time, but when I tried to apply the same code to the squares and circles for their colors, it wouldn't work and still only the stars were colored.
 I reached out to a friend who pointed out to me that I had forgotten hash signs on the hex colors!

+I got random areas onscreen to work, and then I changed the rn = range from (0,8) to (0,9) and changed the if/else ranges to make a more equal distribution.

-Then I realized the screen was getting quite crowded after a while so I added another if/else function so that the screen would randomly reset every so often.
+Then I realized the screen was getting quite crowded after a while so I added another if/else function so that the screen would randomly reset every so often, which meant i had to change the rn range again from (0,9) to (0,10) where anything between 9 and 10 mean the screen would reset.